NLnetLabs/nameshed/doc/manual/source/building.rst

 only be transferred between systems with the same :program:`glibc` versions.

-However, Rust can build binaries based on the alternative implementation named :program:`musl` that can easily be statically linked.
+However, Rust can build binaries based on the alternative implementation named :program:`musl`, allowing you to statically link them.
 Building such binaries is easy with :program:`rustup`.
 You need to install :program:`musl` and the correct :program:`musl` target such as ``x86_64-unknown-linux-musl`` for x86\_64 Linux systems.
 Then you can just build Cascade for that